KozmikWZRD/impostorLegacyPublic/LEGACY.md

 - Esculent's duped icon is removed.
 - Fixed Maroon's stage BF position.
 - A couple charts were fixed.
 (GitHub contribution)
+- Some stages were optimized.

 ### Changes
 - Some more characters have been turned into atlases.
 - Regular BF has been given a windy variant.
+- Playable characters now have a `defeatScared` variant, used both in Defeat and Finale.
+(GitHub contribution)
+- "WTF" text in O2 now uses the player characters healthbar color.
+(GitHub contribution)
+- Mods can now call users Discord username with HScript.
+(GitHub contribution)

 ## 1.1.2 (july 23 2026)